Taxi meters

 Smart and soft taxi meters have steadily become the industry standard in recent years, while analogue meters have grown less common as they lack the flexibility and advanced capabilities of smart and soft meters.

-By replacing analogue taxi meters with smart or soft taxi meters, taxi companies are able to take advantage of technological advances in meter programming, cloud-based dispatch systems, data collection and reporting software, and compatibility with other technologies.
+Using smart or soft taxi meters allows taxi businesses to take advantage of technological advances in meter programming, cloud-based dispatch systems, data collection and reporting software, and compatibility with other technologies.
 Such advances can improve business efficiency, customer service, and transparency for passengers.
 Modern meters can also help businesses reduce administrative, maintenance, and information technology costs over time.

 The following table highlights some of the features, benefits, and limitations of analogue, smart, and soft taxi meters.